Igrium/mc-world-export/doc/vcap.md

 and therefore have seperate palette entries.

 See the [OBJ file](https://en.wikipedia.org/wiki/Wavefront_.obj_file) specification for details about the content within the mesh files themselves.

+## Face Layers
+Some implementations of mesh-based voxel rendering (Minecraft in particular) assume that some faces are rendered after others, and therefore no z-fighting can take place.
+Because of this, some blocks (such as Minecraft grass blocks) will not render properly in a traditional rendering engine.
+From the need to fix this issue, face layers were born.

+The OBJ specification allows for different "face groups" within a file.
+If a face group exists that matches the name for a face layer from `meta.json`, the faces in that group are guaranteed to render in the proper order compared to other face groups.
+(Note: this may be implemented at a shader level rather than a geometry level.)
+If a mesh has no groups assigned, the bottom face layer is assumed to be used.

 ## Textures and Materials
 When parsing obj files, a `usemtl` line is often encountered.
 Unlike traditional obj files however, this does not reference an external `mtl` file.